-By default, CET Designer keeps 8 backups per drawing.
+By default, CET keeps 8 backups per drawing.
 On the Control Panel’s Security tab, you can disable auto backup, or change the number of backups to save.
 To prevent data loss, we recommend that the auto backup feature remains enabled.

 Backups are normally saved to the same location as your drawing,

 There are two methods for opening your Backup Drawings.

 - Navigate to your drawing's saved location, where you will find the folder _CET Backups

 - In the Backups folder, double click any Backups versions you wish to open.